I love having a new grocery store right down the street from our house. It makes days like today that much easier.

 - Enjoy every delicious bite.

-- *I use a taco seasoning recipe from Primal Palate.
+- *I use a taco seasoning recipe from the Real Food Dietitians.
 See the post for the link.

 - **I prefer my onion to be more cooked, and my bell pepper to be more raw; raw onion messes with my digestion, while raw bell pepper does not.
 But I still love the mix of flavors that comes from enjoying a taco bowl with both.